Aashishsharma/Learnings/React/React-advanced.md

 with
 <>...</>
 ```
-usecase render multiple <td> but react como can return only one elem, so wrap in div, but then td can't be in div so fragment
+usecase render multiple <td> but react comp can return only one elem, so wrap in div, but then td can't be in div so fragment

 ------------------------------------------------------------------------------
 ## Higher-Order Components